neivv/tatti3/datspec.md

         - 2 Attack range buff, value is signed integer for change in pixels.
             Value 2 is weapon ID or -1 for all weapons.
         - 3 Sight range buff, value is signed integer for change in tiles.
+        - 4 Max energy buff, value is signed integer for change.
     * 0x17 Min level
         Minimum level for which the effect applies
     * 0x18 Max level